0x1eef/libfetch/README.md

 and the line that sets that socket option has been removed.
 Numerous calls to `__FBSDID` have been removed, and `#define` directives have been implemented where they were found to be absent but required.
-Similarly, functions that aren't available on OpenBSD (ie `strnstr`, `strchrnul`) but are used by libfetch have also been added.
+Similarly, functions that aren't available on OpenBSD (ie `strnstr`, `strchrnul`) but are used by libfetch have also been implemented.

 ## Build